Tight triangulations of closed 3-manifolds: Examples

-Since $\mathcal{P}$ is a $3$-neighbourly pseudomanifold with Euler characteristic $8$, it follows that its integral homologies are torsion free and its vector of Betti numbers is $(1,0,8,1)$.
-Using its doubly transitive automorphism group, one may calculate easily that the sigma vector of $T^2_7$ (w.r.t. any field) is $(-1,8,1)$.
-Hence the mu-vector of $\mathcal{P}$ (w.r.t. any field) also equals $(1,0,8,1)$.
-Therefore, \cite[Theorem 1.6]{BaMu} implies that $\mathcal{P}$ is tight w.r.t. all fields.
+Since $\mathcal{P}$ is a $3$-neighbourly pseudo-manifold with Euler characteristic $8$, it follows that its integral homologies are torsion free and its vector of Betti numbers is $(1,0,8,1)$.
+Using its doubly transitive automorphism group, one may calculate easily that the sigma vector of $T^2_7$ (with respect to any field) is $(-1,8,1)$.
+Hence the mu-vector of $\mathcal{P}$ (with respect to any field) also equals $(1,0,8,1)$.
+Therefore, \cite[Theorem 1.6]{BaMu} implies that $\mathcal{P}$ is tight with respect to all fields.